LucianoAdonis/lucianoadonis.github.io/index.md

 Anything related to more behavior

-- Dark Souls Themed:
-  - [Work Game Modes ](./pages/ds-game-modes.md): Small section talking about the ways that you can get some fun in tech.
-  - [Advanced Interview Tactics: Beyond 'Be Confident'](./pages/ds-interviews): it won't land you a job right of the bat but it will definetily be more useful than many guides out there.
+- [A Playthrough Guide for Interviews and Work](./pages/ds-interviews): it won't land you a job right of the bat but it will definetily be more useful than many guides out there.
 - [Troubleshooting](./pages/troubleshooting): knowing is the first step.
 - **Communication**: SOON.